jawills/thumbnail-saver/README.md

 ## Usage

-1. Visit any YouTube video page
+1. Browse YouTube (homepage, search results, playlists, etc.)
-2. Click the "Save Thumbnail" button that appears in the top right
+2. Right-click on any video thumbnail and select "Save Thumbnail" from the context menu
 3. Click the extension icon to view all saved thumbnails
 4. Use the filter dropdown to filter by tags
 5. Toggle "Show Title" to show/hide titles on thumbnails
 6. Click any thumbnail to open the video in a new tab
 7. Click the trash icon to delete saved thumbnails

+For more detailed usage instructions, see [USAGE.md](./USAGE.md).

 ## Building